 Make a personal request; Tell the person how much you like them; Tell the person why you think they would be a great home aide; Tell the person why you feel more comfortable asking them or working with them than other people; Tell the person how much it would help you; Tell them any benefits you can offer (for example, if you can be very flexible with schedule, make disability accommodations, allow breaks, etc).

 Ask if they would be willing to try it for two weeks on a trial basis to see if they like it.
 Ask if they would be willing to think about it and not answer right away.

 You will be surprised…. there is a good chance they will say yes!
 If they can’t do it, ask if they can think of any other friends who might be interested and why they think that other person might be a good aide.
 Then contact the new person and do the same thing: tell them all the reasons you heard they would be great.

 If you can’t find someone the easiest and best way, then you may find it helpful to write an ad or post about what you are looking for.
 Here’s a few ideas:

-If you have CFS/ME, you may need a quiet, low-key, understanding household.
+If you are a Spoonie, you may need a quiet, low-key, understanding household.
 I always write the word “quiet” right in the title of the ad in big letters.
 Some people have told me they read my ad based just on seeing this word.
 Those are my people!!
 Sample headlines:

 - “Quiet Household.
 Introverts Welcome”